 When you visit Greece in the later part of November, you also have the opportunity to check out the Christmas decorations!
 Now you might be thinking, really?
 Christmas Markets in Athens, Greece?

-Athens gets quite festive at the end of November and all of December!
+It gets quite festive at the end of November and all of December in Athens!
 Lights and decorations will fill Syntagma Square.
 Find the Christmas Tree Boats (Karavaki) along the ports.
 These small boats are decorated like a Christmas trees.

 Where else can I go?